Phnom Penh Travel Report Between Tradition and Modernity: My Journey through Phnom Penh

 The Genocide Museum

-In my opinion, a visit to the Genocide Museum is a must.
-It is a place of remembrance for the horrific events of the Khmer Rouge, during which between 1 and 3 million people were killed or died from hunger and disease.
-The museum provides a deep insight into this dark period of Cambodian history and also explains why the country's population is so young today.
+A visit to the Genocide Museum is, in my opinion, a must.
+It is a place of remembrance of the horrific events of the Khmer Rouge, during which between 1 and 3 million people were killed or died from hunger and disease.
+The museum offers deep insight into this dark period of Cambodian history and also explains why the population today is so young.

 The Genocide Museum